Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: Introduction

 \subsection{Our work}

-Bae et al.~\cite{bae_2009} considered the rectilinear convex hull of a set of point $P$ where convexity is defined by lines parallel to a rotation of the coordinate axis by an angle~$\theta$, denoted by $\rcht$ and called $\theta$-rectilinear convex hull.
-In fact, the coordinates will remain to be considered with respect to the horizontal and the vertical axes, although convexity will be considered with respect to the set $\mathcal{O}$ obtaining by rotating these axes by an angle $\theta\in [0,2\pi)$.
-This is why these rotations will be mentioned as ``axes'' instead of ``coordinate axes''.
+The $\theta$-rectilinear convex hull of a point set $P$, denoted as the $\rcht$-hull of $P$, is the $\mathcal{O}$-hull of a point set when $\mathcal{O}$ consists of two lines obtained by rotating the coordinate axes by an angle $\theta$.
+The problem of finding the angle $\theta$ such that the area of $\rcht$ is minimized was introduced by Bae et al.~\cite{bae_2009}; they obtained an algorithm to find it in $O(n^2)$ time and $O(n)$ space.

-In $O(n^2)$ time and $O(n)$ space, Bae et al. computed the value of $\theta\in [0,2\pi)$ such that the area of $\rcht$ is minimum (notice that this area is orientation-dependent, more details in Section~\ref{sec:rectilinear_hull}).
-However, the authors did not achieve to efficiently maintain the linear number of events where the structure of $\mathcal{RH}_\theta(P)$ changes as the value of $\theta$ is increased from $0$ to $2\pi$.
+In this paper we improve the results of Bae et al.~\cite{bae_2009} by providing an optimal $O(n \log n)$ time and $O(n)$ space algorithm to find an angle $\theta$ such that $\rcht$ is minimized.

-In the present paper, we improve the results of Bae et al.~[8] by providing an optimal $O(n \log n)$ time and $O(n)$ space algorithm.
-Our scheme for such an improvement is to maintain two structures: The set of vertices of~$\rcht$, which has to be updated at every change arising during the rotation $\theta\in [0,2\pi)$ and the set of overlapping intervals, defined as the angular intervals contained in~$[0,2\pi)$ where opposite staircases of the boundary of $\rcht$ overlap with each other (more details in Section~\ref{sec:urch:oet}).
-Dealing with the set of vertices was achieved, indirectly, by D\'{\i}az-B\'{a}\~{n}ez et al.~\cite{fitting} in optimal $O(n\log n)$ time and $O(n)$ space, while designing an algorithm to fit an orthogonal chain to a point set in the plane.
-Dealing with the set of overlapping intervals in $O(n\log n)$ time and $O(n)$ space is one of the main contributions in the current paper.
-In Section~\ref{sec:rectilinear_hull}, we show how to maintain these two structures and design the optimal $O(n\log n)$ time and $O(n)$ space algorithm for this improvement.
+Our algorithm maintains two structures.
+The first one maintains the set of vertices of~$\rcht$ as $\theta$ increases from $0$ to $2\pi$.
+The second structure maintains the overlapping intervals, defined as the angular intervals contained in~$[0,2\pi)$, where opposite staircases of the boundary of $\rcht$ overlap each other (more details in Section~\ref{sec:urch:oet}); we show how to maintain these intervals in $O(n\log n)$ time and $O(n)$ space.
+This is one of the main contributions of our paper, included in Section~\ref{sec:rectilinear_hull}.
+The maintenance of the set of vertices of~$\rcht$ as $\theta$ increases from $0$ to $2\pi$ was first studied by D\'{\i}az-B\'{a}\~{n}ez et al.~\cite{fitting} in optimal $O(n\log n)$ time and $O(n)$ space, while designing an algorithm to fit an orthogonal chain to a point set in the plane.